 Gender and gender(ed) relations have long been the subject of political imagination and interpretation.
 This is particularly the case in times of crisis and perceived threats to the nation, when political actors seek to mobilize through a (renewed) emphasis on the importance of the nuclear heteronormative family and traditional gender roles.
 Within such political tactics and mobilizations, the masculine responsibility to defend the nation is emphasized, while women are told to focus their energies on producing and educating children as well as supporting their husbands in their national duties.
 These processes are clearly visible in today’s political climate in Europe and the world.
-In this meeting, three scholars examine the role of (ideological) constructions of ideal and normative masculinities and their alternatives in times of crisis and present two case studies from Southeast-Europe and the Middle East.
+In this meeting, four scholars examine the role of (ideological) constructions of ideal and normative masculinities and their alternatives in times of crisis and present case studies from Southeast-Europe, the Middle East and Africa.

 “A Time of Masculinity and Men”: Gender-Based Violence in Syria

 The presence of paramilitarism in Syria increased from 2011 onwards.
 Besides the army, police, intelligence agencies and other special forces, the Assad regime deploys irregular armed groups, such as the Shabbiha, which committed a broad spectrum of acts of violence against civilians in the city of Homs in favour of the regime.
 Their acts included terrorizing neighbourhoods, torture, kidnapping, sexual violence and massacre – yet their connections to the central regime were only informal, giving an alibi to Assad to distance himself from these forms of violence against civilians.